nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/template_subghz.rst

 Overlays overview

-- :file:`ble.conf` - This configuration enables Bluetooth LE transport in the Sidewalk application.
-  This overlay changes the button assignment.
-  For details, see the :ref:`samples_ui` section.

 - :file:`fsk.conf` - This configuration enables FSK transport in the Sidewalk application.
-  To enable this overlay you have to connect the Semtech sx1262 shield.
-  This overlay changes the button assignment.
-  For details, see the :ref:`samples_ui` section.

 * :file:`cli` - This configuration adds an nRF Connect Shell over with Sidewalk Command Line Interface.
   For more details, see the :ref:`sidewalk_testing_with_cli` documentation.